 A 3D level scanner is, unsurprisingly, a 3D scanner applied to solid level measurement.
 There’s an ongoing discussion about whether the solution is too much effort for level measurement.
-The prevailing view, though, is that a 3D level scanner brings a lot of benefits in solid level measurement.
+The prevailing view, though, is that a 3D level scanner brings a lot of benefits.

 A 3D level scanner uses low-level pulses to map the exact, three-dimensional shape of the contents of a tank or other container.
 This measurement principle can provide very accurate level measurement in almost any case.
 The unique selling point of the 3D level scanner is that it also provides three-dimensional measurements.